-Data entered in the \$I and OPEN PARAMETERS fields depends on the type of M system you are running, the type of tape unit, and the desired format.
+Data entered in the \$I and OPEN PARAMETERS fields depends on the following:

+- Type of M system you are running.

+- Type of tape unit.

+- Desired format.

-REF: For examples of the type of data required in these fields, see the "Device Handler: System Management" section.
+- REF: For examples of the type of data required in these fields, see the "Device Handler: System Management" section.

-REF: For further details on Magtape devices, see your specific M implementation manuals.
+- REF: For further details on Magtape devices, see your specific M implementation manuals.